AudreiPavanello/Datasus_downloader/README.md

 Shiny app to download data from the Brazilian Health System using the Microdatasus Package.

-Credits to <https://github.com/rfsaldanha/microdatasus> from the development of the microdatasus package.
+Credits to <https://github.com/rfsaldanha/microdatasus> for the development of the microdatasus package.

 Citation: